seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 No might nor greatness in mortality
-Can censure ’scape; back-wounding calumny
+Can censure 'scape; back-wounding calumny
 The whitest virtue strikes.
 What king so strong
 Can tie the gall up in the slanderous tongue?
 But who comes here?